atuinsh/atuin/docs/server.md

 ### path

 A path to prepend to all the routes of the server.
+Any empty string means that nothing will be prepended.

-Defaults to `"/"`
+Defaults to `""`

 ## Container deployment instructions